FredChamp/ReadTheDocTest/Tutorials/src/Tuto05Mesher.rst

 Tuto05Mesher
 *************

-The fifth tutorial explain how to use several object in an application.
+The fifth tutorial explains how to use several object in an application.
 This application provides an action to creates a mesh from an image.

 .. figure:: ../media/tuto05Mesher.png